 - Various spices, seasonings and herbs

 1. Measure your the wall space you have in your desired location.
-Choose your picture ledges base on this.
-When we made our diy spice rack, we used 2 of the longer Ikea Ribba picture ledges cut in half.
+Choose the length of your picture ledges base on your space.
+(When we made our diy spice rack, we used 2 of the longer Ikea Ribba picture ledges each cut in half.
 At the moment, it seems that those are only available on Amazon.
-(While Ikea has a new picture ledge called the MOSSLANDA, you will want to double check to see if the canning jars you choose fit.)
+While Ikea has a new picture ledge called the MOSSLANDA, you will want to double check to see if the canning jars you choose fit.)

-3. Drill the pencil-marked holes in the wall using an appropriately-sized drill bit.
+6. Drill the pencil-marked holes in the wall using an appropriately-sized drill bit (we used #10 flathead screws that were 2″ long and 3/32″ drill bit, with no anchors).
 Insert drywall plugs, if needed, to fit the screws you’ve chosen to use.

-5. Place your individual spices into jars and label accordingly.
+8. Place your individual spices into jars and label accordingly and place on shelves.